|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 and Art 17 of Reg.
 1408/71

-Non EU nationals may need a visa, which needs to be obtained before their arrival in Croatia and should correspond to the purpose of their visit and can be obtained in general from the Croatian diplomatic mission in their country of residency and / or nationality.
+Non EU nationals may need a visa, which needs to be obtained before their arrival in Croatia and should correspond to the purpose of their visit.

 |Residency permits / registration certificate||EU/EEA nationals need to apply for a registration certificate before staying for more than 90 days within the any 180 days period.